-European tours have a reputation for being magical.
-Gigs pay better, venues usually provide dinner and a place to stay, and the concert goers seem extra excited to see a non-local band.
+European tours have a reputation for being utterly magical.
+Gigs pay better, venues usually provide dinner and a place to stay and the concert goers are extra excited to see a non-local band.
 All that aside, booking a European tour on your own poses its challenges.
 You’re less likely to have a network of bands you’ve met in real life.
 You may not speak the local language.
 You’ll need to coordinate flights, fly with your gear, obtain or renew your passport and possibly get work visas.
 Even with these challenges, with a little research and dedication it is totally possible to do it yourself.

 Here are some basic steps and pro-tips for booking a successful European Tour:

 To make a European trip worthwhile, you’ll want to book shows for at least 2-3 weeks.
 The fall and spring are ideal, with the springtime being festival season.
 Winter is doable, but the weather can make it difficult to travel in some areas.
 Summer can be tough for turnouts because a lot of people go on vacation.

 Know your fan base.
 To pick the best cities to play, Spotify, Facebook, Instagram and other social media tools have analytics to see who is listening to you around the world.
 You may be surprised to see how big you already are in Scotland or Germany.
 You can get more ideas by looking at the European tour dates of similar artists to you as reference.

 Research venues/promotes in the countries cities you selected: